thofisch/doc-api/docs/content_negotiation.md

 - **DO** support multiple variants only when your clients need them.
 - **DO** support multiple variants only when each variant contains the same information
-- **DO NOT** use server-driven negotiation when the information content is different, use [agent-driven negotiation](#agent-driven-negotiation) instead.
+- **DO NOT** use server-driven negotiation when the information content is different, use [Agent-Driven Content Negotiation](#agent-driven-content-negotiation) instead.

 #### Indicating Client Preferences